nickberens360/atomic-docs-vue-npm/README.md

 It also includes the following dependencies:

-* `prismjs`: For syntax highlighting of component template source code
+* `prismjs`: For syntax highlighting of component template and script source code

 ## Setup